Setting up self-help resources

 To add actions to asset types

-To create service actions
+To create actions for assets

 - Click Add, or select an existing service action.